-Chronic stress can produce too much cortisol, a hormone that can ramp up appetite and lead to overeating.
-A simple exercise like walking just 30 minutes a day is a great way to minimize gaining weight and reduce stress.
+Chronic stress can produce too much cortisol, a hormone that can ramp up appetite — and lead to overeating.
+A simple exercise like walking, just 30 minutes every day helps to incorporate a great way to to minimize gaining weight and stress reduction all in one.

 Nap time.
-Too little sleep causes slowed metabolism and increased appetite, risking overeating, unhealthy food choices and inactivity.
-Most of us don’t get enough rest, and curling up with a good book and having some hot cider or tea before lying down can help you fall asleep faster when you are just too stressed to relax.
+Too little sleep causes slowed metabolism and increased appetite which risks overeating, unhealthy food choices, and inactivity.
+Most of us don’t get enough rest and curl up with a good book, have some hot cider or tea before lying down but it can help us fall asleep faster when one is just too stressed to relax.

-Keeping your expenses down is a good idea any time of the year.
-Studies show that financial stress is one of the main reasons adults worry.
-This concern can be transmitted to your kids.
-While most kids don’t bear the financial responsibility of their parents, they can often sense something is wrong.
-Drink water instead of coffee and sugary beverages.
+Studies show that financial stress is one of the main reasons Black men worry.
 Don’t plan to make any large purchases on credit until you are out of debt.
-Pay yourself first, even if it’s only a dollar a week, which you should put into an account at your local credit union to avoid fees.
+And pay yourself first, even if it’s only a dollar a week which you should put into an account at your local credit union to avoid fees.

 Never underestimate the power of a good sex life and reconnecting with your significant other.
+And yes, it’s okay to masturbate.
 Enough said.

 Comedy is good for the soul.
-Whether it comes from rented movies, downloaded comedy sketches or going to improv or karaoke, a good laugh goes a long way.
-Consider taking your family members hiking, bicycling or skating, and keeping everyone engaged in a lighthearted physical activity.
+Whether it’s rented movies, downloaded comedy sketches or even going to improv or karaoke, a good laugh goes a long way.
 Laughter lowers stress hormones and improves blood flow, which increases your energy levels.
 The more energy you have, the less likely you’ll be to be overwhelmed by depression that sometimes comes with the winter season.